Foreign travel advice

 Death penalty

-The death penalty is a possibility for some offences, including murder and drug trafficking.
-Penalties for drug offences are severe and possession of even very small quantities can lead to the death penalty.
+A death penalty is a possibility for some offences, including murder and drug trafficking.
+Penalties for drug offences are severe and possession of even very small quantities can lead to a death penalty.

 LGBT+ travellers

-Same sex relationships are not illegal in Singapore.
-However, same sex marriage and partnerships are not recognised in Singapore law.
-This means, for example, that foreign residents cannot easily get a Dependent’s Pass for a same sex spouse or partner.
-Children from a same-sex partnership may not be recognised as the child of both parents.
+Same-sex sexual activity is legal in Singapore.
+However, the law does not recognise same-sex marriage and partnerships.
+This means, for example, that foreign residents cannot easily get a dependant’s pass for a same-sex spouse or partner.
+A child from a same-sex partnership may not be recognised as the child of one or both parents.

 It is possible to change legal gender in Singapore, subject to medical procedures.